-ACEC California continues to strongly support the project, and its members will be instrumental in the continuing progress towards a full build out.
+ACEC California continues to strongly support the project, and its members will be instrumental in the continuing progress towards a full build-out.
 Californians will significantly benefit from this type of alternative transportation system because it will:

 - Provide long distance commuters with a safe, convenient, and affordable alternative to flying or driving.

-- Reduce California’s dependence on oil.
+- Reduce California’s dependence on fossil fuels.

 - Enhance economic opportunities statewide through improved connectivity.